Henryluckky/henryluckky.github.io/_pages/cv.md

 Research experience
 ======
 * June.
 2021 – present:
-  * A Research of Neural Degenerative Diseases Concerning Epilepsy,Advisers: Mohamad Sawan(Chair Professor, FIEEE, FCAE, FEIC,O.Q)
+  * A Research of Neural Degenerative Diseases Concerning Epilepsy, Advisers: Mohamad Sawan(Chair Professor, FIEEE, FCAE, FEIC,O.Q)
     * Use Python QT to build a GUI framework that could display real-time EEG signal, and later embedded neural network algorithms to process raw data for seizure prediction, realised the interconnection on FPGA-chip communication.
     * Collected over 40 samples of ordinary people’s motor imagery EEG data and adopted PyTorch to train the model with SVM, random forest and CNN.
     * Cooperated with some PhD students to help build signal amplifiers and DAC converters to realise noise cancellation and filtering.

 * Oct.
 2020 – Dec.
 2020:
-  Material Transporter for Microelectronic Products within a Workshop      Advisers: Weijun Chen
+  * Material Transporter for Microelectronic Products within a Workshop      Advisers: Weijun Chen
    * Designed and developed a material transporter for microelectronic components with a suspended payload rack to drastically reduce vibrations and shaking while transporting the components; specifically, the rack was in a floating state relative to the frame using a buffer system.
    * Drew diagrams of the transporter's structure in CAD and chose the suitable materials to build the model.
 Described the design in a detailed document and applied

 * Dec.
 2019 – Nov.
 2019:
-  Wireless Atmospheric Laser Communication       Advisers: Yining Mu
+  * Wireless Atmospheric Laser Communication       Advisers: Yining Mu
    * Contributed to the design and prototyping of an all-weather atmospheric telecommunication apparatus based on free-space optical (FSO) communication and state-of-the-art broadband access technology.
    * Compared to current cabled fibreoptic technology, it is much cheaper and faster to set up, less cumbersome but has slightly slower broadband and shorter distance.
    * Produced a business plan and presented it at an entrepreneurial competition.
 Qualified as a finalist for the "Internet+" competition, and the project was awarded "College Students' Innovative Entrepreneurial Training" funding.

+* Dec.
+2019 – Nov.
+2019:
+  * Gyroscope Teslameter       Advisers: Weijun Chen
+   * Researched and produced a model of a gyroscope Teslameter.
+It could measure magnetic field strength using a fast-rotating gyroscope made of conductive, non-ferromagnetic material which generated an asymmetric eddy current field; thus, Lorentz drag torque.
+   * Simulated the physical model, then built the experimental equipment, finally displayed the physical model at the intramural physics experiment competition and presented and explained the principles.
+   * Obtained second prize in the Provincial physics experiment.

 Work experience
 ======